mattiasmak/mrg/app/README.md

 ## Requirements
-Requires graphql to be started at `localhost:4000`
+Requires graphql server to be up and running at `http://localhost:4000/`

 ## Getting started